Code-Institute-Submissions/Mair-E-MileStoneProject2/README.md

 - Providing social media links to the game developer, myself.

 ### User Stories
+1. I want to get to understand the main purpose of the site.
-1. As a user interested in educational games, I expect to play a memory card match game that teaches me famous landmarks in different countries.
+2. As a user interested in educational games, I expect to play a memory card match game that teaches me famous landmarks in different countries.
-XXX
-XXX
-XXX
+3. I want to know how many card pair matches I have made.
+4. I want to know if I've won or lost the game.
+5. I would like to see if the developer has made any other games through social media.

 ## Visual Design
 ### Wireframes